genotoul-bioinfo/dgenies/src/dgenies/INSTALL.md

 Changing the default configuration is not required for standalone mode, but you can want to custom some parts of the program.

-Configuration is stored in the `/etc/dgenies/application.properties` file (linux).
+Configuration is stored in the `/etc/dgenies/application.properties` file (linux) or in the `application.properties` file of the install folder (windows).
 The file is divided in 8 parts described below.

 To change this file, please copy it into `application.properties.local` (at the same location) to avoid erase of the file on upgrades.